 Broadband Direct-Air-to-Ground Communications (BDA2GC)

-Description of application one: Terrestrial broadcasting
+application one: Terrestrial broadcasting

+Description

 Terrestrial broadcasting is a digital terrestrial system for distribution of audio and video content in a one-to-many mode to fixed, portable, handheld and mobile receivers.
 In many countries terrestrial broadcasting is one of the principal means for access to radio and TV services by the general public.